 - Choices That Matter: And Their Souls Were Eaten.
 An interactive story set in 1837 Europe, originally released as a serial story through the Tin Man Games company’s Choices That Matter app.
 It is now complete, and will be released on Steam at some point (probably 2019).
 I like to pretend the player character is Emmeline’s relative, even though the story has a completely unique premise and plot.
 It is available as an app for iOs or Google Play.
 The beginning is free.

 - The Case of the Missing Soul.
 This is an interactive story written using Twine.
 The main point of difference is that it’s designed for four players to play together.
-It is still under construction at the time of writing (March 2019).
+It is still under construction at the time of writing (early 2020).
 None of the characters appear in any other stories.

 - Antipodean Queen 1: Heart of Brass.
 A young adult steampunk novel set mainly in 1854 Australia.
 Emmeline Muchamore’s origin story.
 You can buy physical copies through Odyssey Books, who will post it anywhere in the world.
 You can also order it through any bookshop (the ISBN will help you; it’s 978-1-922200-58-7).
 You can also buy either print or digital copies from Amazon US, Amazon Australia, Barnes & Noble, Kobo, Abe Books, The Book Depository, etc. You can read the blurb and beginning here.